Smoothing Binary Optimization: A Primal-Dual Perspective: Numerical Experiments

 \section{Numerical Experiments}

-We conduct numerical experiments to evaluate the performance of our proposed PDBO (denoted as \texttt{PDBO}) method.
-We evaluate \texttt{PDBO} on four application domains that fit our problem framework, as summarized in Section~\ref{subsection:application}.
-Our method is compared against several state-of-the-art baselines, with results demonstrating significant improvements in both solution quality and computational efficiency.
+We conduct numerical experiments to evaluate the performance of our proposed \texttt{PDBO} method.
+We evaluate \texttt{PDBO} on three application domains that fit our problem framework, as summarized in Section~\ref{subsection:application}.
 Our code is available at: \url{https://anonymous.4open.science/r/PD-Bo/}.